jj123llol/CloudEditCameraCoordinateFrame/README.md

 # -- // ABOUT \\\ --

-each value can only handle 1 - 999999 (i think, im guessing. u can try more th0ugh)
+- each value can only handle 1 - 999999 (i think, im guessing. u can try more though)

-this module was made to send information between clients without it being visible in chat released & developed by really_ant. yes my code is bad, deal w/ it!!
+- this module was made to send information between clients without it being visible in chat

+-released & developed by really_ant.

+-yes my code is bad, deal w/ it!!

 # -- // USAGE \\\ --